Power BI security white paper

 Authentication to the Power BI service

 User authentication to the Power BI service consists of a series of requests, responses, and redirects between the user's browser and the Power BI service or the Azure services used by Power BI.
-That sequence describes the process of user authentication in Power BI, which follows the Azure Active Directory's auth code grant flow.
+That sequence describes the process of user authentication in Power BI, which follows the Microsoft Entra auth code grant flow.
 For more information about options for an organization's user authentication models (sign-in models), see Choosing a sign-in model for Microsoft 365.

 The user authentication sequence for the Power BI service occurs as described in the following steps, which are illustrated in the image that follows them.